mobility-es/generic-integration-adapter/README.md

 1. Clone this Git repository.

-2. Edit the file `src/main/aiq.properties` and set your orgname, username and password.
+2. Edit the file `src/main/aiq.properties` and set your orgname, solution, username and password.

 3. Run the command:
 ```
-mvn aiq:ia.deploy
+mvn jetty:run
 ```